 echo "Syncing to $repo (v$PLAYBOOK_VERSION)"

-# Copy base config
+# Base config first

 cp base-configs/CLAUDE.md "/tmp/$repo/.claude/CLAUDE.md"